carloscuesta/materialshell/.github/ISSUE_TEMPLATE.md

 - **Shell Emulator**:

 <!--
 Got a question ?
-Would you like to discuss something about hyperterm-materialshell theme, submit an issue describing your problem here!.
+Would you like to discuss something about materialshell theme, submit an issue describing your problem here!.
 -->